firefly-iii/firefly-iii.org/requested-features.md

 ## Often requested import-routine features

-Firefly III allows you to import data from other systems but it is not perfect.
+Firefly III allows you to import data from other systems but it is not perfect yet.

 - Firefly III can only import CSV files.
 No MT940, HBCI, FinTS, or other formats are currently supported.
 No other formats will be supported until it is clear what the [PSD2](https://en.wikipedia.org/wiki/Payment_Services_Directive#Revised_Directive_on_Payment_Services_.28PSD2.29) will mean for financial institutions.

-- This is a bit technical, but currently the import routine cannot handle all information coming from CSV files.
-It breaks down when there are multiple entries in a CSV-line for the same thing.
-For example, there is both an IBAN and a name for the opposing account.
-This is something Firefly can't handle.
-- The ability to import YNAB will be finished once the above point is fixed.
-YNAB has very weird CSV files.
-- Firefly III will never be able to automatically import data from (insert your bank here).
+In the future, Firefly III will be able to:

+- Import from banks that provide a solid API
+- Import YNAB files
+- Import other file types.

 Improvements are coming, but the work is slow.